 Requirements for admission to the Master of Music (MM) programs are a Bachelor of Music degree from the University of Illinois at Urbana-Champaign or an equivalent degree from another accredited institution.
-Students holding other degrees may be admitted but will be expected to make up any deficiencies in addition to fulfilling all requirements for the graduate degree.
+Students holding other degrees may be admitted but will be expected to make up for any deficiencies and fulfill all requirements for the graduate degree.

 Applicants to choral music, instrumental conducting (wind band or orchestra), jazz performance, piano pedagogy, performance and literature, and vocal accompanying and coaching must pass a qualifying audition for their major area or submit satisfactory recordings.
 Applicants in musicology and composition must present writings or other evidence of their ability to pursue work at the graduate level.
 The Graduate Record Examination (GRE) is not required.

-A prerequisite for admission to the Artist Diploma is a bachelor's degree in music performance.
+A prerequisite for admission to the Artist Diploma is a bachelor's degree.

 Applicants to the MM and the Artist Diploma (AD) whose native language is not English must present an iBT score of 79 for admission to the Artist Diploma (AD), 90 for the Master of Music (MM), excluding Musicology; MM in Musicology requires an iBT score of 96.
 A TOEFL iBT of 103 or higher is required for Full Status Admission to the University of Illinois Graduate College and School of Music.
-For the full English proficiency requirements, please see https://music.illinois.edu/english-proficiency-requirement.
+Please see the full English proficiency requirements.
 Fall admission only; other terms of entry by departmental petition approval only.

 Requirements for admission to the Master of Music in Education (MME) are: